top of page

 TRIP HIGHLIGHTS:

-• Discover and watch white-naped cranes, one of the rarest birds on the planet earth.
+Discover and watch white-naped cranes, one of the rarest birds on the planet earth.
 This area is home to these elusive birds for summer breeding.
 It is estimated that only 6000 individuals left in the world.
 Over 1 thousand of population gather and breed in this small piece of area.
 This place is regarded as one of the major birding area that possess multiple rare species including great bustards (the largest fly bird in the world) and 5 other different species of cranes as well as white tailed eagles and other raptors.

-King Taimen – Fly Fishing adventure 2024
+King Taimen – Fly Fishing adventure 2025

 ITINERARY:

-Day 1: Orientation, Bayangol Hotel, dinner in UB
+Day 1: Orientation, Bayangol hotel, dinner in UB

-Bayangol Hotel (B,L,D)
+Best Western Tuushin Hotel (B,L,D)

 Day 3 – 8: Fishing and rafting